 Damage to the nail folds is associated with the use of:

-Splinter haemorrhages are short longitudinal lines within the nail due to capillary bleeding, and they grow out with the nail.
+Splinter haemorrhage is a short longitudinal line within the nail due to capillary bleeding, and grows out with the nail.

-Drugs that cause splinter haemorrhages, and subungual haemorrhage, include:
+Drugs that cause splinter haemorrhage, and subungual haemorrhage, include:

 Nail pigmentation can also be drug induced.
 This includes: